dotnet/arcade/Documentation/Darc.md

 The output directory structure is as follows:
 - Default:
   All outputs will be downloaded under the root folder, in either a 'shipping' or 'nonshipping' folder  (if `--nonshipping` is passed and the build contains non-shipping binaries).
 Under these folders will be two additional folders: 'assets' and 'packages'.
-Assets contains all non-package outputs, while 'packages' contains all nuget packages.
+Assets contains all non-package outputs, while 'packages' contains all NuGet packages.
 - If `--separated` is passed:
   Each repository in the build structure will be placed in a separate directory, with the ID of the build under that directory.
 Under each build will be a 'shipping' folder and potentially a 'nonshipping' folder (if `--nonshipping` is passed and the build contains non-shipping binaries).
 Under these folders will be two additional folders: 'assets' and 'packages'.
-Assets contains all non-package outputs, while 'packages' contains all nuget packages.
+Assets contains all non-package outputs, while 'packages' contains all NuGet packages.

 **Parameters**